Amsterdam/keycloak_oidc/README.md

     ```

 5. In settings.py import the default OIDC settings.
 These
-   defaults will look at the OS env, or otherwise use sane
-   defaults where possible.
-Make sure to set the OIDC_RP_CLIENT_ID
-   and OIDC_RP_CLIENT_SECRET values in the OS environment.
-   These values need to be obtained from keycloak.
+   defaults will work in most situations.

     ```python
     # Import from keycloak_oidc settings and use the defaults
     from keycloak_oidc.default_settings import *
     ```

-6. Include the keycloak-oidc URLconf in your project urls.py:

-    ```python
-    url(r'^oidc/', include('keycloak_oidc.urls')),
-    ```

-7. Set the OIDC_RP_CLIENT_ID and OIDC_RP_CLIENT_SECRET in settings.py.
+6. Set the OIDC_RP_CLIENT_ID and OIDC_RP_CLIENT_SECRET in settings.py.
    Note that these should be kept secret.
 Therefore these should preferable
    be set in the OS ENV.
 Obtain these from the keycloak provider.